-- c) The appointment booking is for you only.
+- a) You will be offered an appointment with an Adviser.
+Appointments can be via Microsoft Teams, Zoom, face to face or telephone.
+If you have any accessibility needs the Service will seek to accommodate where possible. - b) The appointment booking is for you only.
 The appointment may be postponed/cancelled if other attendees are present without prior knowledge and arrangement, with the exception of c) and d) below.
-An appointment is forty minutes long.
 If you are more than 15 minutes late for an appointment you will generally not be seen as there will not be sufficient time, to hear and understand the issue and be able to discuss options.
 Where you are later than 15 minutes or miss the appointment slot entirely, the next available appointment will be offered.
-If you have been persistently late or missed appointments Service may not be offered (see section 5).
-If you miss two consecutive appointments you will need to have a discussion with a Service Manager before another will be offered. - d) Where you have booked as a group for advice, each person will be required to complete a booking form for entry onto the Service CMS as they are each receiving the advice.
-The exception to this being where another person is attending in a support role, see d) below. - e) Advisers must be satisfied there is a genuine need for you to be accompanied by another person(s) to the appointment.
+If you have been persistently late or missed appointments Service may not be offered (see section

+- c) Where you have booked as a group for advice, each person will be required to complete a booking form for entry onto the Service CMS as they are each receiving the advice.
+The exception to this being where another person is attending in a support role, see d) below. - d) Advisers must be satisfied there is a genuine need for you to be accompanied by another person(s) to the appointment.
 The Service will try to provide an environment where you can talk freely and openly without control, coercion, challenge or interruption from other persons.
 Advisers may restrict attendance at the appointment of academic staff, family, partners, friends, children or fellow students, particularly if the Adviser feels attendance may hinder the discussion with you or not be in your best interests.
 The exception to this is being a student group all attending for the same advice, see c) above.
-The Service will make this clear at the appointment booking stage and again when the appointment commences. - f) Particular effort will always be made to accommodate real emergencies. - g) An Adviser may not be able to proceed with an appointment if a conflict of interest becomes apparent (see section 4). - h) The Service may offer outreach clinics from time to time during the course of an academic year at varies on-campus sites, and the parameters of this may change depending on the provision offered at that time. - i) The Service and these supporting standards operate in conjunction with the Service Privacy Policy in regard to any personal data we take.
+The Service will make this clear at the appointment booking stage and the when the appointment commences. - e) Particular effort will always be made to accommodate real emergencies. - f) An Adviser may not be able to proceed with an appointment if a conflict of interest becomes apparent (see section 4). - g) The Service may offer outreach clinics from time to time during the course of an academic year at varies on-campus sites, and the parameters of this may change depending on the provision offered at that time. - h) The Service and these supporting standards operate in conjunction with the Service Privacy Policy in regard to any personal data we take.